 Currently, a municipal court has jurisdiction to hear misdemeanor cases committed within its territory, has jurisdiction over the violation of any ordinance of any municipal corporation within its territory, with exceptions for certain traffic or parking offenses, and has jurisdiction to conduct certain preliminary proceedings (but not trials) in felony cases.
-Currently, a county court has jurisdiction of all misdemeanor cases and to conduct certain preliminary proceedings (but not trials) in felony cases.
-Currently, a court of common pleas has original jurisdiction over all crimes and offenses, except in cases of minor offenses the exclusive jurisdiction of which is vested in a court inferior to the court of common pleas.
+Currently, a county court has jurisdiction of all misdemeanor cases and to conduct certain preliminary proceedings (but not trials) in felony cases has original jurisdiction over all crimes and offenses, except in cases of minor offenses the exclusive jurisdiction of which is vested in a court inferior to the court of common pleas.